rob-luke/fnirs-apps-glm-pipeline/README.md

 6. A GLM is applied
     - The model used is a glover HRF convolved with boxcar of stimulus duration
     - (TODO: expose more parameters here)
-    - If `--short_regression True` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
+    - If `--short-regression True` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
     - Drift components will be added to the design matrix using a cosine model including frequencies up to 0.01 Hz (TODO: make user specified parameter).
 7. The results of the GLM will be exported per subject as a tidy csv file per run.
 8. A mixed effects model is then run on the individual data to produce a summary result